comet-toolkit/comet_website/content/post/22-05-13-LPS-poster/index.md

   focal_point: 'top'
 ---

-A Poster on the CoMet toolkit is presented during day 4 of the Living Planet Symposium
+A Poster on the CoMet toolkit is presented during day 4 of the Living Planet Symposium.

 <!--more-->